North Korea pressures South by halting entry to industrial zone

 | PAJU, South Korea

-PAJU, South Korea North Korea closed access to a joint factory zone with South Korea on Wednesday, officials said, putting at risk $2 billion (1.3 billion pounds) a year in trade that is vital for an impoverished state with a huge army, nuclear ambitions and a hungry population.
+PAJU, South Korea North Korea closed access to a joint factory zone with South Korea on Wednesday, officials said, putting at risk $2 billion a year in trade that is vital for an impoverished state with a huge army, nuclear ambitions and a hungry population.

 The move marked an escalation in North Korea's months-long standoff with South Korea and its ally Washington.
 On Tuesday, Pyongyang said it would restart a mothballed nuclear reactor, drawing criticism from the international community, including China, its major benefactor and diplomatic friend.